PrajjwalLyzr/Interactive-Audiobook/README.md

 ![Lyzr Logo](./logo/lyzr-logo.png)

-This Interactive Audiobook uses Lyzr's Voice bot agent to convert children's books into interactive audiobooks.
-VoiceBot's Text-to-Speech function can narrate the text, while the Summarize function can generate quizzes.
+This Interactive Audiobook uses Lyzr's Voice bot agent to convert children's stories into interactive audiobooks.
+VoiceBot's Text-to-Speech function can narrate the text.

 *Note: For this application to function properly in your local system, ensure that the required dependencies are installed and configured correctly, and make sure that you have your OpenAI API Key.*